Low on cash? Don't worry. Credit cards are widely accepted in New York City. Here's what you should know before you go.

 - Check with your credit card company to find out what fees there are for foreign transactions.
 Sometimes even when a card is charged in your home currency, if the charge originates in a foreign country they will charge a currency conversion fee.

-- Some international visitors may find that their debit cards don't work in the United States, but that their credit cards do work, so it can be a good idea to travel with both credit and debit cards so that you have options should you run into complications.
+- Some international visitors may find that their debit cards don't work in the United States, but their credit cards do.
+In this case, it can be a good idea to travel with both credit and debit cards so that you have options should you run into complications.